 As you design your survey, you should know which and how many people you want to survey.
 You can start with the information you already have.
 From the administrative data, you know the total number of people who are participating in SNAP E&T that month.
-If you want to make sure to include a mix of participants-for example based on provider, geography, and demographics-you can also identify how many participants are in each category.
-You can then select an even number (or proportional) from each of those groups to ensure you hear from a mix of participants.
+If you want to make sure to include a mix of participants-for example based on provider, geography, and demographics (such as gender or race)-you can also identify how many participants are in each category.
+You can then select an even